 - When each stage finishes, the oven will beep twice.
-At the end of the program, the oven will beep five times. - 2.
-If the oven door is opened during Stand Time, Kitchen Timer or Delay Time, the time on the display will continue to count down. - 3.
-Stand Time and Delay start cannot be programmed before any automatic function (such as frozen food, sensor cook (reheat), popcorn, coffee/milk and turbo defrost).
-This is to prevent the starting temperature of food from rising. - 4.
-When using Standing time or Delay Start, it's up to 2 power stages.
+At the end of the program, the oven will beep five times.

+- 2. If the oven door is opened during Standing Time,

+Kitchen Timer or Delayed

+Start, the time on the display will continue to count down.

+- 3. Standing Time and

+Delayed Start cannot be

+programmed before any

+automatic function (such as

+Frozen Foods, Sensor Cook

+(Reheat), Popcorn, Coffee/

+Milk and Turbo Defrost).
+This

+is to prevent the starting

+temperature of food from

+rising.

+- 4. When using Standing Time or Delayed Start, it's up to 2 power stages.